szsam/szsam.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a PhD student in the School of Electrical and Computer Engineering, Purdue University.
+I am a PhD student in the Elmore Family School of Electrical and Computer Engineering, Purdue University.
 My advisor is [Prof. Aravind Machiry](https://machiry.github.io/).
 I also work closely with [Prof. James Davis](https://davisjam.github.io/).
-My research interest is in systems and software security, currently focusing on security of embedded systems.
+My research interest is in systems and software security, currently focusing on static analysis and the security of embedded systems.
 {style="text-align: justify;"}